 And, speaking of 'online meetings', these rules meetings remain mandatory for Varsity Head Coaches and are offered online.
 Directions and availability are detailed in the early pages of this manual.
-We hope you'll encourage your assistant and junior high coaches to view this also, especially considering the adoption/implementation of the "Out of Season Instruction" regulation that is now in effect.
+We hope you'll encourage your assistant and junior high coaches to view this also.
 The purpose of the "Rules Interpretation Meetings" is to give EVERYONE a thorough understanding of the interpretations of OHSAA Regulations as well as the changes and "points of emphasis" to the National playing rules written by the NFHS.